 He wanted to change a line.
 When we first meet our hotshot cop, he breezes in and jauntily plucks a candy bar from the pocket of an uptight rival detective.
 “Oh, good.
 My Zagnut Bar,” he says with aplomb.

 Stan didn’t know what a Zagnut Bar was.
-Apparently, they weren’t distributed on the West Coast.
+Apparently, their distribution was limited.

 “Let’s make it something else,” Stan declared.
 “A Snickers or something.”